 Selected Awards and Distinctions

 I am an Associate Professor at the Faculty of Nursing, University of Alberta.
 I joined the Faculty in January 2014 as an Assistant Professor.
-I received my Bachelor of Science in Nursing from the University of Windsor, my Master of Nursing from the University of Toronto, and my PhD from the University of Toronto.
+I received my Bachelor of Science in Nursing from the University of Windsor, Master of Nursing from the University of Toronto, and PhD from the University of Toronto.
 My doctoral research was on the migration of Philippine-educated nurses to Ontario through the Live-in Caregiver Program.
 I also completed the Ontario Training Centre in Health Service and Policy Research Collaborative Program, the International Nursing PhD Program, and the Critical Qualitative Health Research Certificate Program.
 Prior to my academic career, I was a pediatric oncology nurse and subsequently an interprofessional educator at the New Immigrant Support Network of the Hospital for Sick Children in Toronto.

 My research program focuses on policies and practices shaping migrants’ health.
 I have been involved in about 60 funded research projects.
 I am the lead on 20 of these projects with funding from national and international agencies.
-I have lead research projects on vaccine confidence among Black Canadians, COVID 19 disinformation among Black Canadians, African immigrant child health, immigrant mental health, access to healthcare for immigrant children, Black youth mental health, international nurse migration, immigrant child mental health, experience of live-in caregivers and care recipients, experience of temporary foreign workers, internally displaced people, and parenting practices of African immigrants.
-I have around 70 published scholarly articles in peer reviewed journals (with another 15 under review), 2 book chapters, and 8 reports.
+I have led research projects on vaccine confidence among Black Canadians, COVID 19 disinformation among Black Canadians, African immigrant child health, immigrant mental health, access to healthcare for immigrant children, Black youth mental health, international nurse migration, immigrant child mental health, the experiences of live-in caregivers and care recipients, the experiences of temporary foreign workers, internally displaced people, and parenting practices of African immigrants.
+I have around 70 published scholarly articles in peer-reviewed journals (with another 15 under review), 2 book chapters, and 8 reports.
 I am on the editorial board of Nursing Inquiry and Qualitative Health Research Journal, a guest editor for International Journal of Environmental and Public Health Research and Regional Climate Change Journal.
-I am currently in the process of writing a book on the links between migration and climate change.
+I am working on a book on the links between migration and climate change.
 I am associate editor for the Canadian Medical Association Journal and also on the advisory board of the Canadian Institutes for Health Research Institutes for Human Development, Child and Youth Health.